minjaaxelsson/social_robot_co-design_canvases/README.md

 The canvases can be used to think about social robot design problems, to design an entirely new robot, or to modify or select an existing robot to answer a particular problem.

-For the instructions on how to use the canvases, please refer to the file "robot_canvas_instructions.pdf".
+For the instructions on how to use the canvases, please refer to the file "robot_canvas_instructions_v3.pdf".

 The canvases are grouped as follows: